DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 This may cause a security issue if an end-user opens the exported file in a spreadsheet program and allows the program to run executable content.
 Microsoft Excel displays a message explicitly asking a user whether or not to run executable content.

-To prevent possible security issues, set the `EncodeCsvExecutableContent` property to true.
+To prevent possible security issues, set the `EncodeCsvExecutableContent` property to `true`.
 In this mode, the exported content is encoded so it cannot be interpreted as executable.

 This behavior is controlled by the following properties: